-On this day in 1973, President Richard Nixon's advisor, H.R.
-Haldeman, tells the president to put pressure on the head of the FBI to "stay the hell out of this [Watergate burglary investigation] business."
+On June 23, 1972, President Richard Nixon’s advisor, H.R.
+Haldeman, tells the president to put pressure on the head of the FBI to “stay the hell out of this [Watergate burglary investigation] business.”
 In essence, Haldeman was telling Nixon to obstruct justice, which is one of the articles Congress threatened to impeach Nixon for in 1974.

 In audio tapes of that day’s conversation in the Oval Office, Haldeman tells Nixon that the press and FBI investigators have come close to linking the men who burglarized the Democratic National Committee headquarters in 1972, housed in the Watergate building, to the White House.
 They specifically mention funds diverted to the burglars, many of whom were Cuban, by members of Nixon’s re-election committee.